In the past, most co.s were not clear about salary transparency. Now, it’s more common to discuss pay openly…instead of hiding it under a rock.

 And…a 2023 survey from ResumeLab found “80% of respondents said they likely wouldn’t apply for a job if salary range information was lacking.”

-Outside of increasing your chances of getting more “applies,” adding pay to your postings is important because it saves time for everyone involved in hiring.
-If the salary is not listed and candidates go through the entire interview process only to find out the pay isn’t enough for them, both parties waste time.
+Outside of increasing your chances of getting more “applies,” adding pay to your postings also saves time for everyone involved in hiring.
+So, if the salary is not listed and candidates go through the entire interview process only to find out the pay isn’t enough for them, both parties waste time.
+And that’s a lose-lose.

 In some places, it is also the law.